Skip to main content

 Students use MyPack Portal to access all of their academic records, personal information, degree planner, Enrollment Wizard, financial records and more.
 If you’re having trouble activating or navigating your MyPack Portal, visit the MyPack Portal Help Guide.
 It will help you learn how to register for classes and learn where each tile leads.

+All newly admitted applicants will be notified when it is time to enroll in courses.
+For students starting their program in the Fall, this will happen in late March – early April.
 Some programs enroll new students in their classes for the first semester.
 If this pertains to you, you will be contacted by your program director.
-If not, new and continuing students can register for courses using the Enrollment Wizard.
+For other programs, new students can register for courses using the Enrollment Wizard.
 Instructions can be found here.
 You will be able to enroll in classes by April (for Fall courses) and by November (for Spring courses) as long as the university has received your “Intent to Enroll” form, Enrollment Deposit, Official transcripts from previous institutions, and Certificate of Financial Responsibility (for international students).

 Certificate of Financial Responsibility